What is a VPN?

-The process is the same for other countries too, if you wanted to access US content like Netflix, Hulu, CBS or others you would connect to a US VPN server and then visit the site of your choice, it really doesn’t matter if you’re in Kensington or Kilimanjaro, you can now watch US content anywhere in the world.
+The process is the same for other countries too, if you wanted to access US content like Netflix, Hulu, CBS or others you would connect to a US VPN server.
+Then visit the site of your choice, it doesn’t matter if you’re in Kensington or Kilimanjaro, you can now watch US content anywhere in the world.

 Safeguard you on public Wi-Fi

 Most of us are guilty of using public Wi-Fi be it in a Coffee Shop, McDonald’s or anywhere else it’s available.
 However, although we regularly use these services many of us don’t realise that public Wi-Fi systems are insecure.

 When you connect to a public Wi-Fi hotspot anyone else on the same connection can potentially snoop on what you’re doing.

 If you’re using a hotspot that has no password then the chances of this increase.